lammps/lammps/doc/src/set.rst

 :doc:`Howto type labels <Howto_type_labels>` doc page for the allowed syntax of type labels and a general discussion of how type labels can be used.

-Keyword *type/fraction* sets the atom type or atom type label for a fraction of the selected atoms.
+Keyword *type/fraction* sets the atom type for a fraction of the selected atoms.
 The actual number of atoms changed is not guaranteed to be exactly the specified fraction (0 <= *fraction* <= 1), but should be statistically close.
 Random numbers are used in such a way that a particular atom is changed or not changed, regardless of how many processors are being used.
 This keyword does not allow use of an atom-style variable.

-Keywords *type/ratio* and *type/subset* also set the atom type or atom type label for a fraction of the selected atoms.
+Keywords *type/ratio* and *type/subset* also set the atom type for a fraction of the selected atoms.
 The actual number of atoms changed will be exactly the requested number.
 For *type/ratio* the specified fraction (0 <= *fraction* <= 1) determines the number.
 For *type/subset*, the specified *Nsubset* is the number.
 An iterative